The Ultimate Guide to Securing Small Business Grants

 Other sources for grants for minority business owners are small business grant contests and local chambers of commerce.
 You can read more about these options from an article we published for minority business owners.

 Small Business Grants for Women

 Grants for women business owners are more prevalent than ever.
 They exist at both the government level and the corporate or foundation levels.
-Like most grants, however, the money won’t likely be granted for the purpose of starting a business or day-to-day operations, although exceptions exist.
+Usually, the money won’t be granted for the purpose of starting a business, although exceptions exist.

-Grants.gov has a step-by-step guide on how to complete the application process.
+Grants.gov has a step-by-step guide on how to find federal grant programs.
 Even if you decide to use corporate and private grant sources, the procedures are worth researching.

 After conducting research, search for grants that may be a match for your small business.
 This website feature can help you filter the results.
 In addition, there’s an option to filter for small business grants.

-When you find opportunities that you’re interested in, read the grantor’s mission statement to learn more about the funding requirements.
-This can help you determine your eligibility for funding.
+When you identify grant opportunities, read the grantor’s mission statement to learn more about the funding requirements.
+This can help you determine if you are eligible for funding.
 As the process is time-consuming, you’ll want to focus your efforts on grants that give you the highest chance of acceptance.

-Getting a grant for your small business may seem like a dream come true, but it’s more difficult than many realize.
-You may be tempted to apply for as many funding sources as possible in hopes that you’ll get approval for one.
+Getting a grant for your small business may seem like a dream come true, but it still presents some challenges.
+You may be tempted to apply for as many grants as possible in hopes that you’ll get approved for one.
 However, the lengthy grant application and interview process should discourage this practice.
-Focus on the funding initiatives that match your business’s goals, and consider how each grant program will help you invest in your products or services.
+Instead, focus on the funding initiatives that match your business’s goals.

 At Fora Financial, we create resources to help small business owners like yourself thrive.
 When you sign up for our newsletter, you can receive more tips to help your business excel.